-Our patent portfolio, including patents and patent applications that we own and that we license from Harpoon Therapeutics, Inc., or Harpoon, comprises eight patent families that are in various stages of the patent application filing and examination process in various jurisdictions worldwide, and include claims to our product candidates and claims directed to our PREDATOR platform technology for potential products and developments.
+Our patent portfolio, including patents and patent applications that we own and comprises about sixteen patent families that are in various stages of the patent application filing and examination process in various jurisdictions worldwide, and include claims to our product candidates and claims directed to our PREDATOR platform technology for potential products and developments.
 The status of our patent portfolio changes frequently in the ordinary course of patent prosecution.
-As of March 9, 2022, our patent portfolio related to the PREDATOR platform technology included approximately two issued patents in the United States, approximately 17 pending U.S. provisional or non-provisional patent applications, two pending international patent applications filed under the PCT and approximately 53 pending foreign patent applications, including pending applications in Australia, Brazil, Canada, China, European Patent Office, Hong Kong, India, Israel, Japan, Republic of Korea, Mexico, Russian Federation, Singapore, and South Africa.
+As of March 9, 2023, our patent portfolio included approximately five issued patents in the United States, approximately 16 pending U.S. provisional or non-provisional patent applications, five pending international patent applications filed under the PCT and approximately 85 pending foreign patent applications, including pending applications in Australia, Brazil, Canada, China, European Patent Office, Hong Kong, India, Israel, Japan, Republic of Korea, Mexico, Russian Federation, Singapore, South Africa and Taiwan.
 These patent applications, if issued, are expected to expire on various dates from 2039 through about 2043, in each case without taking into account any possible patent term extension that may be available.

 Our patent portfolio on our PREDATOR platform technology includes two patent families directed to protease cleavable linkers and libraries of protease cleavable linkers, as well as polypeptides that contain such linkers and methods of making libraries and screening libraries to identify linkers with desired properties.
-One of the patent families includes pending applications in Australia, Brazil, Canada, China, European Patent Office, Israel, India, Japan, Republic of Korea, Mexico, and Singapore.
+One of the patent families includes pending applications in the United States, Australia, Brazil, Canada, China, European Patent Office, Israel, India, Japan, Republic of Korea, Mexico and Singapore.
 The 20-year term for patents in this family runs through 2040, excluding any extension of patent term that may be available.
 The second patent family currently consists of a pending U.S. provisional application.
 We plan to file an international patent application under the PCT based on this provisional application before applicable deadlines.